Motion to Reopen

 A motion to reopen is an intricate legal remedy that would be foolhardy to attempt without the help of an effective immigration lawyer.
 And when it comes to motions to reopen it’s important to get it right the first time because immigration laws bar you from filing more than one of certain motions to reopen.

-At the Law Offices of Joshua L. Goldstein, our team of immigration lawyers will:
+At Goldstein Immigration Lawyers, our team of immigration lawyers will:

 - review your immigration case carefully;

 - determine whether a Motion to Reopen is the best course of action;